Creating custom tokens

 4. Rename or localize a token

-You can specify different captions for a token to be displayed depending on the language/culture of the user who is logged in.
+You can rename a token, or specify different captions for a token to be displayed depending on the current language/culture of your user account.

 Click the caption link at the top of the edit dialog.

-To rename the token for all users, change the text under Default; otherwise, click Add localized caption.
+To rename the token, change the text under Default; otherwise, click Add localized caption.

-For a localized caption, enter the language code in the Culture field, and fill in the Caption field.
+For a localized caption, enter the IETF language tag in the Culture field, and fill in the Caption field.

 Click the submit button at the bottom of the dialog to apply the changes.